BeStateless/RAMCloud/README.md

 RAMCloud cluster, create a RAMCloud table, write a value to the table, read that value back, and validate that it has the correct value.

+Because integration tests run slow.
+If you only wish to rerun one specific integration test (for example, test_zookeeper_read() within the class TestInfrastructure of file test_infrastructure.py), you can do so this way.

+    python -m unittest test_infrastructure.TestInfrastructure.test_zookeeper_read

 To make changes to the RAMCloud code simply make changes to the code in the `./RAMCloud` directory on your host machine, and then run `./config/make-ramcloud` again on the the development environment bash shell.